OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 -rw-r--r--  1 _installd _installd  76K Nov 16 06:37 libswiftObjectiveC.dylib
 ```

-Looking at these _traces_ that Frida _lefts behind_, you might already imagine that detecting those would be a trivial task.
-And actually, so trivial will be bypassing that detection.
-But things can get much more complicated.
+Looking at these _traces_ that Frida _leaves behind_, you might already imagine that detecting Frida would be a trivial task.
+And while it is trivial to detect these libraries, it is equally trivial to bypass such a detection.
+Detection of tools is a cat and mouse game and things can get much more complicated.
 The following table shortly presents a set of some typical Frida detection methods and a short discussion on their effectiveness.

 > Some of the following detection methods are implemented in the [iOS Security Suite](https://github.com/securing/IOSSecuritySuite "iOS Security Suite").